American Cattlemen Podcast

 Central Life Sciences

-Welcome to Genetics & the Gavel, powered by American Cattlemen Media.
-Just ahead, we have Gale McKinney, he's the owner of American Cattlemen Media, and he sits down with Brad Johnson, Owner of Johnson Family Cattle.
-In this episode, Brad and Gale will dive into the Badgerland Bull Sale held on March 8th, 2026, at 1PM CDT at Marda Angus Farms, in Lodi, Wisconsin.
+Welcome back to Genetics & the Gavel, powered by American Cattlemen Media.
+Just ahead, we have Gale McKinney, he's the Owner of American Cattlemen Media, and he chats with Cameron Smith, Owner of Smith Angus Ranch.
+In this episode, Cameron and Gale will dive into the Smith Angus Ranch 37th Annual Bull Sale, held on March 27th, 2026, at 1PM CST, at the ranch in Bassett, Nebraska.

 For previous episodes of the American Cattlemen Podcast, please visit: www.americancattlemen.com.